Blinken lands in China on rare trip with hopes low for any breakthrough

 Mr Biden said on Saturday he hopes to meet with President Xi in the next several months.

-A November meeting of the two leaders on the Indonesian island of Bali briefly eased fears of a new Cold War, but following the flight of the alleged Chinese spy balloon over the United States, high-level communication has been rare.
+A November meeting of the two leaders on the Indonesian island of Bali briefly eased fears of a new Cold War, but following the flight of the alleged Chinese spy balloon over the US, high-level communication has been rare.

-The rest of the world will closely follow Mr Blinken’s trip as any escalation between superpowers could have worldwide repercussions on everything from financial markets, to trade routes, and practices, and global supply chains.
+The rest of the world will closely follow Mr Blinken’s trip, as any escalation between superpowers could have worldwide repercussions on everything from financial markets to trade routes and practices to global supply chains.

 “There’s a recognition on both sides that we do need to have senior-level channels of communication,” a senior US State Department official told reporters during a refuelling stop in Tokyo en route to Beijing.